pytorch/rfcs/RFC-0036-hardware-accelerators-pytorch.org.md

 ### PyTorch integration types
 There are at least 2 ways how compute platforms are integrated with PyTorch:
 1. In-tree – CPU, CUDA, ROCm are developed, built and tested in PyTorch environment.
 PyTorch is ensuring quality criteria.
 This approach is limited to only a few compute platforms and it does not scale with number of compute platforms.
-2. Out-of-tree – Integration of other compute platforms like Intel Gaudi is done via additional python package (extension) that needs to be installed on top of PyTorch CPU package.
+2. Out-of-tree – Integration of other compute platforms like Intel Gaudi or Huawei Ascend is done via additional python package (extension) that needs to be installed on top of PyTorch CPU package.
 Development, built and testing is done outside of PyTorch.
 In this case:
    * PyTorch is ensuring quality of PyTorch CPU package.
    * Hardware provider is ensuring quality of its extension against PyTorch CPU package.

+### Out-of-tree integration vs. device key
+Out-of-tree integration refers to compute platforms integrated with its own device key or PrivateUse1.
+Example of out-of-tree integration with its own device key is Intel Gaudi with "HPU" key.
+Example of out-of-tree integration using PrivateUse1 is Huawei Ascend.

 ### Stable vs. nightly builds
 1. Stable builds – the hardware provider shall provide the installation commands when a compute platform is tested against given PyTorch version and it meets the quality criteria set by PyTorch Foundation.